Arthur Avenue: New York City’s Other Little Italy

 - Take northbound Harlem Line train from “Harlem-125th St.” station to “Fordham” station.

 - Exit train at “Fordham” station.
-From here, you can walk/take bus to Arthur Ave.
-(See Section for walking/bus directions.)
+From here, walk or take bus to Arthur Ave.
+(See Section 4 for walking/bus directions.)

 If you start at Tarrytown, New York (Hudson Line)